Lenyn Sosa Preview, Player Props: White Sox vs. Mariners

 Lenyn Sosa At The Plate

-- Sosa has three doubles, two home runs and a walk while hitting .156.
+- Sosa has three doubles, two home runs and a walk while batting .148.

-- This season, Sosa has tallied at least one hit in 10 of 24 games (41.7%), and had multiple hits twice.
+- In 10 of 25 games this year (40.0%), Sosa has reached via hit, and that includes multiple hits twice.

-- In 24 games played this season, he has gone deep in two of them.
+- He has homered in two of 25 games played this year, and in 2.4% of his plate appearances.

-- He has scored in five games this year (20.8%), but has had no multi-run games.
+- He has scored in five of 25 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.